xer0x/geoquilt/README.md

 ```

-You can also use the API via the Swagger UI.
+You can also use the API via the [Geoquilt Swagger UI](https://geoquilt.xer0x.now.sh/#/locations/post_locations).

 ## Swagger API Docs